analia-mok/broast/readme.md

     * Given that lando ships with the same credentials, the correct credentials have already been configured in the example file.
 5. Next, generate a new `APP_KEY` with `lando artisan key:generate`
 6. Next, generate the symlink to the local storage folder using `lando artisan storage:link` (Will add to lando recipe as an event)
+7. Run `lando artisan migrate` to generate all tables.
+8. To generate sample content, run the available seeders with `lando artisan db:seed`
 5. Visit [https://broast.lndo.site](https://broast.lndo.site).
 You should see the default Laravel welcome screen.

 ### Links
-* Navigate to [https://broast.lndo.site/nova](https://broast.lndo.site/nova) to login.
+* Navigate to [https://broast.lndo.site/nova](https://broast.lndo.site/nova) to log into the admin dashboard.
     * For first time login, run `lando artisan nova:user` and follow the prompts to create a new login.
 * Navigate to [https://broast.lndo.site/telescope](https://broast.lndo.site/telescope) to open the debugging dashboard. __NOTE__: This project is preconfigured to install telescope only for local development.